UK Carrier Strike Group: Carrier Strike Group 25 (Operation Highmast)

 On 14 June, one of the group's F-35Bs (tail number ZM168, aircraft number BK-034) suffered a hydraulic failure and made an emergency landing at Thiruvananthapuram International Airport in Kerala, India.
 The aircraft remained at the airport for more than five weeks, with engineering teams dispatched from the UK.
 Its length of stay was ridiculed in India, with the aircraft being featured in an advertisement from Kerala's tourism board.
 The rest of the carrier strike group, meanwhile, continued its journey towards Singapore.
 On 23 June, the aircraft carrier Prince of Wales docked in Singapore to host diplomatic engagements and events with locals, while the escorts Richmond, Roald Amundsen and Méndez Núñez visited other ports in the region.
 Dauntless, Tidespring and Te Kaha docked at the British Defence Singapore Support Unit, joining the Australian destroyer HMAS Sydney.

 On 23 July, following an approximate 6400 km flight from India, the repaired F-35B rejoined HMS Prince of Wales as she arrived in Australian waters after 37 days.
-The aircraft was also supported by an RAF Voyager (ZZ335), which provided in-flight refuelling and accompanied the jet for most of the flight, until the jet landed on the carrier just before docking it Darwin.
+The aircraft was also supported by an RAF Voyager (ZZ335), which provided in-flight refuelling and accompanied the jet for most of the flight, until the jet landed on the carrier just before docking in Darwin.
 The carrier strike group participated in Exercise Talisman Sabre with Australian, American, Japanese and Korean forces, including the American aircraft carrier USS George Washington and her carrier strike group.
-Prince of Wales then docked in Darwin — the first time a Royal Navy aircraft carrier has docked in Australia since HMS Illustrious in 1997.
+Prince of Wales then docked in Darwin — the first time a Royal Navy aircraft carrier had docked in Australia since HMS Illustrious in 1997.
 Following the completion of these exercises, the Australian and New Zealand ships detached from the group as it sailed towards Indonesia for a PASSEX with the Indonesian Navy.